What is Google Drive?

 If you have important files on your computer, you can back them up to Google Drive automatically or manually using the following methods.

 Way 1.
-With Google Drive for desktop
+Sync Files with Google Drive for desktop

 Have a look at how to backup folders to Google Drive automatically through Google Drive for desktop.